• 📖 Cover

 The centroid is the mean of all points in the cluster.
 K-Means works by repeatedly moving centroids to better represent their members.

-K-Means Step 1: Initialize Random Centroids
+Step 1: Initialise Centroids

 Important